xiaoz97/cs145project/README.md

 `--model x`:

 Choose a model to run. `x` should be a file name inside the src folder.
-By default the program uses `DecisionTree`.
+By default the program uses `RandomForest`.

 `--parallel x`: